Boundary Value Problems for Dirac Operators on Graphs

 \subsection{The spectrum of the Dirac operator}

-We proceed with the study of the spectrum \(\sigma(D_B)\) of $D_B$ and start with some general properties:
+We proceed with the study of the spectrum $\sigma(D_B)$ of $D_B$ and start with some general properties:

-\begin{prop} Let $B$ be a boundary condition on $G$.
-If the dimension of $B$ is not equal to the number of edges \(n\) of $G$, then the spectrum of $D_B$ is equal to $\mathbb{C}$.
-Otherwise, the spectrum of $D_B$ is equal to the point spectrum, i.e. $\sigma(D_B)=\sigma_p(D_B)$. \end{prop}
+\begin{Proposition} Let $B$ be a boundary condition on $G$.
+If the dimension of $B$ is not equal to the number of edges $n$ of $G$, then the spectrum of $D_B$ is equal to $\mathbb{C}$.
+Otherwise, the spectrum of~$D_B$ is equal to the point spectrum, i.e., $\sigma(D_B)=\sigma_p(D_B)$. \end{Proposition}

-\begin{proof} Assume that $\lambda$ is an element of the resolvent set of \(D_B\).
-Then the operator $D-\lambda I$ is bijective, and hence the index of $(D-\lambda I)_B= D_B -\lambda I$ must be zero.
-Theorem \ref{thm:ind} implies that the dimension of $B$ is equal to $n$.
+\begin{proof} Assume that $\lambda$ is an element of the resolvent set of $D_B$.
+Then the operator $D_B-\lambda I$ is bijective, and hence the index of $(D-\lambda I)_B= D_B -\lambda I$ must be zero.
+Theorem~\ref{thm:ind} implies that the dimension of $B$ is equal to $n$.
 Consequently, if the dimension of $B$ is not equal to $n$, the resolvent set of $D_B$ is empty.